 - 1/2 tsp salt

 - Pepper, to taste

 Preheat oven to 350 F. Grease a small baking dish with olive oil (the one I use is approximately 9 inches long and 5 inches wide).

-To toast the sunflower seeds, heat a skillet over medium heat until warm.
-Add the seeds and toast, stirring constantly for 3-4 minutes until they are aromatic and a bit darker in colour.
+Toast the sunflower seeds in a skillet for a few minutes, until they are aromatic and a bit darker in colour.
 Coarsely grind with a food processor or mortar & pestle*.
 Transfer the ground sunflower seeds to a separate bowl for now.

 Chop the potato, carrot and onion into chunks, and mince the garlic.
 Add the vegetables to the food processor and process until grated.
 Add all remaining ingredients (ground sunflower seeds, olive oil, water, whole-wheat flour, nutritional yeast, herbs, salt and pepper).
 Pulse until just combined*.